Vincc/AttemptPersuadeEval/README.md

 ### Visualizing results

-Graphs of the results are automatically generated and created in the same directory as all other results
+Graphs of the results are automatically generated and created in the same directory as all other results.
+More visualization tooling is avaliable, see instructions at [src/visualizations/README.md](src/visualizations/README.md)

 ### Viewing conversations from results